hackforla/ops-security/.github/ISSUE_TEMPLATE/pre-work-template-devops-security.md

 ---

 ### Prerequisite
 We are looking forward to having you on our team.
-Please ensure you have prior experience with the HfLA website team before contributing to our repository
+Please ensure you have prior experience with the HfLA website team before contributing to our repository.
 ### Overview
 As a new member on the HfLA devops-security team, fill in the following fields as you complete each onboarding item.